From: "Ahmed S. Darwish" <firstname.lastname@example.org>

 and what level to skip.

-Because in the end, you don't want to confuse "Joe, the generic driver
+Because in the end, you don't want to confuse "Joe, the general driver

 developer" with too much details that's not relevant to their task at